IvanVakov/PaperAndPencilGame/README.md

 print_game_board(begin=False): Prints the current state of the game board.
 If begin is True, it also displays the initial numbering of the board.
 This function is used to display the board at various stages of the game. start(): Initializes the game by getting the names and symbols of the two players, printing the initial game board, and starting the game loop. ask_restart(): Asks the players if they want to restart the game.
 If they answer "yes," it calls start() to restart the game.
 If they answer "no," it exits the program.
-The code also defines some constants and variables:

 SIZE: The size of the game board (default is 3x3).
 turns: The number of turns played in the game.